Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 **3.1)** To run the install script, copy and paste the following command into the Putty window you have open.
 This will download an official image from the Home Assistant website and configure it in Proxmox for you.
 This will take 2-20mins depending on your internet connection and machine.

 ```
-sudo bash -c "$(wget -qLO - https://github.com/whiskerz007/proxmox_hassos_install/raw/master/install.sh)"
+sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/Kanga-Who/home-assistant/master/hassos_install.sh)"
 ```

 Once this has finished, you will see `[INFO] Completed Successfully!
 New VM ID is 100`.
 When you can see this message in Putty, you can move over the Proxmox page to configure the VM.

 **3.2)** In your web browser, head to the Proxmox web interface at `https://MACHINE_IP:8006` and login using the username `root` and the password you created during Step 1.8.
 You will get a message saying "You do not have a valid subscription for this server.", you can safely ignore this and click OK.

-On the left hand side, you should see a new entry under **Datacentre --- Your_Machine_Name** called `100 (hassosova-4.15)` or similar.
+On the left hand side, you should see a new entry under **Datacentre --- Your_Machine_Name** called `100 (haosova-6.3)` or similar.
 This is the Home Assistant VM created by the script.
 It is currently not running and you should now make some changes to how the VM will operate.

-**3.3)** Click on the VM named `100 (hassosova-4.15)`.
+**3.3)** Click on the VM named `100 (haosova-6.3)`.
 You should now see a menu listing Summary, Console, Hardware, Cloud-init etc. Click on **Hardware**.
 The key things you will want to change are **Memory, Processors and Hard Disk**.

 **3.4)** Click on **Memory**, then click on **Edit** in the bar just above.
 The default value will be `512`.
 Depending on how much Memory you have in your machine, you can increase this value to `2048` (2gb) or `4096` (4gb), and then click OK.
 Home Assistant happily runs with 2gb of memory.

 **3.5)** Click on **Processors**, then click on **Edit** in the bar just above.
 The default values will be Sockets 1 and Cores 1.
 Leave Sockets at 1.
 Depending on your CPU type (dual core, quad core, etc) change the value of Cores to 2, or 4, then click OK.
 You can also leave this value at 1 which will only use 1 CPU Core.

 **3.6)** Click on **Hard Disk**, then click on **Resize Disk** in the bar just above.
-The drive is already 6gb, so you can add a value to increase the size of the disk.
-A good value to use is 26 as this will make the drive size 32gb which is more than enough for Home Assistant.
+The drive is already 32gb which is more than enough for Home Assistant, but you can add a value to increase the size of the disk.
+As an example, if you add a value of 32gb, this will make the drive size 64gb.
 Enter a value, then click Resize Disk.

 **3.7)** If you have a Zigbee or Z-wave stick connected to the machine that you wish to use with Home Assistant, you can configure these now by clicking on **USB Device** then click on **Edit** in the bar just above.
-You can now choose the USB Zigbee or Z-wave device from the dropdown list, then click OK.
+You can now choose the USB Zigbee or Z-wave device from the drop-down list, then click OK.

 **3.8)** Now move to **Options** tab in the list, 2 places below your current position of **Hardware**.
 Now double click on **Boot Order** and select your internal drive (SSD or HDD), such as 'sata0' from the list and make sure the check box next to it is checked/enabled and it is in position 1 (first boot device), then click OK.